eciggaar/devops-workshop/openshift/3-Pipelines.md

-# Create an OpenShift pipeline and deploy your Vert.x app with it
+# Create an OpenShift pipeline and deploy your Quarkus app with it

 ## Creating the pipeline